-Additional cleanup procedures for PCB and/or suspected PCB spills are described below:
+The following cleanup method for general oil spills shall be as follows; additional cleanup procedure for PCB and/or suspected PCB spills is described below:

 - a.
 Remove all visible traces of oil.
 Excavate soil and wipe down poles, trees, etc. with Penetone to remove the oil.
 Wipe down the surface of cars with mineral spirits. - b.
 For relatively small spills, absorbent will be applied and re-applied until there is enough to absorb all the liquid.
 This material will be picked up with stiff brooms and shovels and placed in approved waste containers for disposal in accordance with applicable regulations. - c.
 For spills in buildings or on paved areas, a second application of absorbent will be spread over the contaminated area and swept with stiff brooms to remove residues which may remain.
 Spill debris and cleanup materials will be placed in approved containers for disposal in accordance with applicable regulations. - d.
 Spill debris and cleanup materials will be placed in approved containers for disposal in accordance with applicable regulations.
 Soil which has been removed will be placed in approved waste containers for disposal in accordance with applicable regulations. - e.
 For spills in catchment basins or oil retention ponds, the oil will be removed by using absorbents or with the assistance of a cleanup company.
 If the spill is relatively small, rolls of 3M "Sorbent" Type 100 or equivalent will be cut into manageable lengths and floated on the surface of the water to absorb the oil.
 For larger spills, cleanup companies may use skimming and separation devices or sorbents.
 After the surface of the water has been cleaned, 3M "Sorbent" Type 156 sheets or equivalent will be used to scrub the walls of the basin at the water line.
 Oil and oily water will be collected for disposal in accordance with applicable regulations. - f.
 Decontaminate all equipment and surfaces.